rishabsridhar/spotify-playlist-generator/README.md

 ## templates
 Stores the HTML5 for the homepage, the Reddit generator, and the Standard playlist generator.
 The latter two use Jinja2 syntax to display a list of songs before adding them to a playlist.

-Currently the web app is functional and can successfully generate playlists based on the subreddit r/listentothis or on user-inputted data.
-You should enter your Spotify Username/User ID as it may not be the same as your display name.
-Requires Spotify Premium.